 On July 8, 2021, PG&E Corporation, the Utility, ShareCo and the Fire Victim Trust entered into the Share Exchange and Tax Matters Agreement, pursuant to which PG&E Corporation and the Utility made a "grantor trust" election for the Fire Victim Trust effective retroactively to the inception of the Fire Victim Trust.
 As a result of the grantor trust election, shares of PG&E Corporation common stock owned by the Fire Victim Trust are treated as held by the Utility and, in turn attributed to PG&E Corporation for income tax purposes.
 On each of January 9, 2023 and April 11, 2023, the Fire Victim Trust exchanged 60,000,000 Plan Shares, for an equal number of New Shares in the manner contemplated by the Share Exchange and Tax Matters Agreement; the Fire Victim Trust thereafter reported that it sold the applicable New Shares.
-As of March 31, 2023, to the knowledge of PG&E Corporation, the Fire Victim Trust had sold 290,000,000 shares of PG&E Corporation common stock in the aggregate.
+As of June 30, 2023, to the knowledge of PG&E Corporation, the Fire Victim Trust had sold 350,000,000 shares of PG&E Corporation common stock in the aggregate.
+Subsequently, on July 12, 2023, the Fire Victim Trust exchange and Tax Matters Agreement; the Fire Victim the manner contemplated by the Share for an equal number of New Shares.
+Trust exchange and Tax Matters Agreement; the Fire Victim Trust thereafter reported that it sold the applicable New Shares.
+As of June 30, 2023, to the knowledge of PG&E Corporation, the Fire Victim Trust had sold 350,000,000 shares of PG&E Corporation common stock in the aggregate.
+Subsequently, on July 12, 2023, the Fire Victim Trust exchange and Tax Matters Agreement; the Fire Victim Trust thereafter by the Share Exchange and Tax Matters Agreement; the Fire Victim Trust exchange and Tax Matters Agreement; the Fire Victim Trust thereafter reported that it sold the applicable New Shares in the manner contemplated by the Share Exchange and Tax Matters Agreement; the Fire Victim Trust thereafter reported that it sold the applicable New Shares.

 Each exchange was effected in reliance on the exemption from registration under Section 3(a)(10) of the Securities Act.
-See "Tax Matters" in Part I, MD&A above and "Share Exchange and Tax Matters Agreement" in Note 7 of the Notes to the Consolidated Financial Statements in Item 8 of the 2022 Form 10-K for a detailed discussion of the exchange and the terms of the Share Exchange and Tax Matters Agreement, respectively.
+See "Tax Matters" in Part I, MD&A above and "Share Exchange and Tax Matters Agreement" in Note 6 of the Notes to the Consolidated Financial Statements in Item 8 of PG&E Corporation's and the Utility's joint Annual Report on Form 10-K for the year ended December 31, 2021 for a detailed discussion of the exchange and the terms of the Share Exchange and Tax Matters Agreement, respectively.